 4 tablespoons molasses

 Preheat oven to 450.
 In a very large bowl, combine cornmeal and baking soda.
 Separately, combine eggs, buttermilk and molasses.
 Add to cornmeal mixture and beat until smooth.
-Heat a well-greased large (12-inch) skillet in oven until very hot.
+Grease large (12-inch) skillet with bacon drippings; place in oven until very hot.
 (Can also divide into two smaller skillets.)
 Pour batter into skillet.
 Bake for 30 to 40 minutes, or until toothpick inserted into center comes out clean, and the top is golden brown.
 Remove from oven, let cool for 5 minutes.
 IMPORTANT: SPRINKLE WITH A PINCH OF HOPE AND A DASH OF LUCK.
 Serve.